shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

     of hacking.

 ## Is Bitcoin illegal?
     Laws regarding Bitcoin's use varies from country to country.
-    Bitcoin is NOT illegal in most countries, although there are restrictions or regulations surrounding its use like identification, tax obligations.
+Bitcoin is NOT illegal in most countries, although there are restrictions or regulations surrounding its use like user identification(KYC), tax liability, anti-money laundering licensing for exchanges and businesses.

 ## Can the government ban Bitcoin?
-    Governments have the ability to regulate or restrict the use of Bitcoin within their jurisdictions, but outright banning Bitcoin is challenging due to its decentralized nature.
+    Governments have the ability to regulate or restrict the use of Bitcoin within their jurisdictions, but outright banning Bitcoin is challenging due to its decentralized nature and use of privacy-preserving tools and services.
     Some countries have implemented regulations that govern the use of Bitcoin, such as licensing requirements for exchanges or anti-money laundering (AML) regulations.
-    However, banning Bitcoin entirely would be difficult since it is a global digital currency that operates on a decentralized network.
+However, banning Bitcoin entirely is difficult since it is a global digital currency that operates on a decentralized network.

 ## How is the price of Bitcoin calculated?
     The price of Bitcoin is determined by supply and demand in the markets where people buy and sell Bitcoin.
 It is typically calculated by the average price at which Bitcoin is being bought and sold across various exchanges around the world.

 ## What determines the price of Bitcoin?
 Why is it volatile?
-    The price of Bitcoin is determined by supply and demand dynamics in the market.
-    Factors such as trading volume, market demand, adoption, and macroeconomic factors can influence the price of Bitcoin.
-    Bitcoin's price can be highly volatile due to various factors, including investor sentiment, regulatory developments, and political events.
+    Since the price of Bitcoin is determined by supply and demand dynamics in the market, factors such as trading volume, market demand, adoption, and macroeconomic factors can influence the price of Bitcoin.
+Bitcoin's price can be highly volatile due to various factors, including investor sentiment, changes in regulations, and political events.
 Its relatively small market size compared to traditional financial markets also contributes to price volatility.
 Statistically, the magnitude of volatility is decreasing with each subsequent year thanks to growing adoption.

 ## I have heard that Bitcoin is not good for the environment?
     Bitcoin mining, the process of verifying transactions on the network, does require significant computational power and energy consumption.
 However, in the last few years due to ongoing efforts to make Bitcoin mining more sustainable, such as the use of renewable energy sources and more energy-efficient mining technologies have made the majority of its operations sustainable.

 ## Is Bitcoin private?
     Bitcoin transactions are pseudonymous, meaning they are recorded on the blockchain with a unique Bitcoin address, but the identity of the owner is not revealed.